IvorySQL/ivory-operator/docs/content/architecture/overview.md

 The Ivory Operator handles setting up all of the various StatefulSets, Deployments, Services and other Kubernetes objects.

 You will also notice that **high-availability is enabled by default** if you deploy at least one Ivory replica.
-The Highgo IvorySQL Operator uses a distributed-consensus method for IvorySQL cluster high-availability, and as such delegates the management of each cluster's availability to the clusters themselves.
+The IvorySQL IvorySQL Operator uses a distributed-consensus method for IvorySQL cluster high-availability, and as such delegates the management of each cluster's availability to the clusters themselves.
 This removes the IvorySQL Operator from being a single-point-of-failure, and has benefits such as faster